ongov/AI-Principles/Ontario AI Principles feedback.md

 ---
-title: What we’ve heard so far/ Ce que nous avons entendu jusqu’à maintenant
+What we’ve heard so far/ Ce que nous avons entendu jusqu’à maintenant
 ---

 Feedback is only available in the language it was received.
 It has been